 That is for a blogger.
 For people exploring partnerships and deals, the human element is the way to show that authenticity.
 No clever web design can do it if you want those proposals to have closures.
 The fact is this: there is no way to have success in the public sector in Nigeria unless you are ready to meet the decision makers and explain what you have articulated in any proposal.
 Once you do, you can move to your emails to follow-up.
 But do not waste efforts sending digital contents and proposals to people you have never met in Nigeria, for business.
-Those marketing strategies rarely work.----Hire me to speak in your event, program or company
+Those marketing strategies rarely work.

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).